alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 1.4.1 - Nov, 2010
 - Moved Captcha presets into module folder
 - Some TableField layout enhancements
+!
+Add module parameter 'font-prefix' to configure fonts to be used for capture generation

 1.4.0 - May, 2010
 !
 Added sub fields that are shown for select boxes or radio button fields depending on the chosen value